PopaVadim/Active-Directory-Home-Lab/README.md

 <br />
 <br />
 <br/>
-<b>We accessed Command Prompt on our Client1 computer and use the ipconfig command to check if we succesfully joined the domain.</b><br /> <br />
+<b>We accessed Command Prompt on our Client1 computer and use the ipconfig command to check if we successfully joined the domain.</b><br /> <br />